EricThomson/anaties/readme.md

 # anaties
-An analysis utilities package provides a thin wrapper for useful functions I use during analysis.
+An analysis utilities package.
+Mostly a thin wrapper for functions I find useful in scipy and other packages.

 ## Install